 MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – ATTORNEY

 If you own an automobile in Minnesota, the law requires your insurance company to include coverage for medical expenses after a car accident.
 Unfortunately, this law does not apply to insurance for a motorcycle owner.
-Therefore, accident medical coverage for the motorcycle owner is optional and has to be requested with the insurance policy.
-The insurance company is required to offer it to medical bill insurance for when you are on your motorcycle, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.
+Therefore, accident medical insurance coverage for the motorcycle owner is just optional and you have to request it if you want it.
+The insurance company is required to offer medical bills insurance for when you are on your motorcycle, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.

 Minn.Stat.
 Sec.
 65B.48 Subd.
 5. regarding motorcycle coverage states:

 “(a) Every owner of a motorcycle registered or required to be registered in this state or operated in this state by the owner or with the owner’s permission shall provide and maintain security for the payment of tort liabilities arising out of the maintenance or use of the motorcycle in this state.
 Security may be provided by a contract of liability insurance complying with section 65B.49, subdivision 3, or by qualifying as a self insurer in the manner provided in subdivision 3.

 (b) At the time an application for motorcycle insurance without personal injury protection coverage is completed, there must be attached to the application a separate form containing a written notice in at least 10-point bold type, if printed, or in capital letters, if typewritten that states: